-The Gear: The Maverick is a stock issue 6 shot Nerf blaster, which is widely popular amongst people who want something that looks like a classic western gun, and who haven’t had any practical reason to need to rely on a blaster being actually useful.
+The Gear: The Maverick is the best nerf machine gun, which is widely popular amongst people who want something that looks like a classic western gun, and who haven’t had any practical reason to need to rely on a blaster being actually useful.
 The barrel only drops out part way, so that’s a slight let down.
 Trigger rotates the barrel, and the grey bar at the top is your primer.

 The ammo: Unmodded, it can’t cope with streamlines but fires most other stock darts.
 Modded, takes and fires anything.

 The Review: I played my first HvZ with two Mavericks, and my Nerf War with three.
 They were fine.
 Heck, two of my best HvZ moments came from six shots for five zombie kills off a Mavericks.
 But…then I replaced my Mavs (after they broke in modding), and it’s been a nightmare.
 Slower rate of fire, the constant jamming (half/partial firing to move the dart just enough to block the barrel, but not enough so it can fire), and an inability to hit the minimum distance when I test fired.
 From a stock side arm to a terrible waste of blaster.